Scranton Truck Accident Lawyer

 Be Honest About Pre-Existing Conditions

 If you had previous injuries or health problems, don’t try to hide them from your doctors or attorneys.
 Insurance companies will discover your medical history anyway, and being dishonest only hurts your credibility.
-A good attorney can still recover compensation for worsening pre-existing conditions – the trucking company takes you as they find you.
+A good attorney can help you get compensation for worsening pre-existing conditions.
+The trucking company must accept you as you are.

 Understanding Future Medical Needs

 Some injuries from truck accidents require lifelong care, multiple surgeries, or ongoing rehabilitation.
-Your immediate medical bills are just the beginning – your legal case must account for future treatment costs, potential complications, and permanent limitations that affect your earning capacity.
+Your current medical bills are just the start.
+Your legal case should also include future treatment costs.
+It must consider possible complications and any lasting limitations that could impact your ability to earn money.

 Don’t accept any settlement offers until your doctors can give a clear prognosis about your long-term recovery.
 Insurance companies often push for quick settlements before the full extent of injuries becomes apparent.